jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Proposal.md

 - Massively reduced speed and efficiency (the global Ethereum computer operates at roughly the speed of a Raspberry Pi)
 - High latency for transactions and finality (not to mention transaction + gas fees but I am assuming these will be negligible at some point down the line)

 All of these make it incredibly unfeasible for data-intensive or real-time applications (e.g. file sharing, games, collaborative text editing) without *aggressive* application of blockchain scaling ideas.
-Of course, there are certain applications that benefit from the unique properties that blockchains possess (namely strong guarantees about consistency and message ordering) that make it worthwhile for certain applications like cryptocurrencies, but for most applications these tradeoffs make it hard for end users to adopt.
+Of course, there are certain applications that benefit from the unique properties that blockchains possess (namely strong guarantees about consistency and message ordering among the presence of [[thoughts/fault tolerance#Byzantine Faults|Byzantine]] actors) that make it worthwhile for certain applications like cryptocurrencies, but for most applications these tradeoffs make it hard for end users to adopt.

 Blockchain is suitable for a very small subset of use-cases.
 Is there a more general purpose technology that still addresses these main problems?